grhmhome/FANCON_TV_CONSOLE/README.md

 Lexaloffle forum thread for this console. https://www.lexaloffle.com/bbs/?pid=105741

-This should work with Pico8 or TIC-80.
+This should work with Pico8, but may also work for TIC-80 (unsupported at the moment)

 USE AT YOUR OWN RISK.